MicrosoftDocs/dynamics365smb-docs/business-central/across-inspect-page.md

 When the **Page Inspection** pane first opens, it shows information that pertains to the main page object.

-Use the keyboard or mouse to move focus to different elements on the page.
+Use the keyboard or pointing device to move focus to different elements on the page.
 When you select a sub-page in a part or FactBox on the page, the related area is highlighted by an orange border, and the **Page Inspection** pane shows information about the selected element.
 For example, the previous figure shows information about the list part in the **Sales Order** page.

 As you navigate to other pages in the application, the **Page Inspection** pane will automatically update with page information as you move along.